hayashnaoki/test/index.md

 title: Home
 ---

-# Is Sushi fundamentally scalable?
+# Is sushi fundamentally scalable?

-## Sushi is fundamentally scalable.
+## This is a placeholder.
 Sushi is fundamentally scalable.

-### Sushi is fundamentally scalable.
+### This is a placeholder.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.

-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
-Sushi is fundamentally scalable.
+This site is for sharing Grasshopper definitions for scalable generation of sushi.
+The recipes are open, but the tuna must be sourced locally.

 [https://hayashnaoki.github.io/test/](https://hayashnaoki.github.io/test/)